chaoticgd/ripped_apart/README.md

 Commane line usage:

-	./igfile dir/
-	./igfile asset.texture
+	./igfile <input paths>

 ## libra

-Library containing some common code such as a DAT file parser.
+Library containing some common code such as a DAT1 file parser and texture stuff.

 ## Building from source